grigordimitrovbg/problem1/README.md

-# This is program which is useless
+# This program is useless